Geometric functionals of fractal percolation: Introduction

-holds, provided $K\cup L$ is again convex.
-They can be extended additively to the \emph{convex ring} $\sR^d$, the family of all compact polyconvex sets.
-Since the set family $\sR^d$ is closed under unions and intersections, equation \eqref{eq:additive} holds for any $K,L\in\sR^d$, see e.g.\ \cite[Ch.~4]{Schneider14} or \cite[Ch.~14.2]{SchneiderWeil08} for more details on intrinsic volumes.
+holds, provided $K\cup L$ is again convex.} They can be extended additively to the \emph{convex ring} $\sR^d$, the family of all compact polyconvex sets.
+Since $\sR^d$ is closed with respect to unions and intersections, equation \eqref{eq:additive} holds for any $K,L\in\sR^d$. {Among the further properties of intrinsic volumes are invariance with respect to rigid motions and homogeneity, meaning that $V_k$ satisfies $V_k(\lambda K)=\lambda^k V_k(K)$ for any $K\in\sR^d$ and any $\lambda>0$, where $\lambda K:=\{\lambda x: x\in K\}$.
+We refer to \cite[Ch.~4]{Schneider14} or \cite[Ch.~14.2]{SchneiderWeil08} for more details on intrinsic volumes.}

 While for the sets $F_n$ intrinsic volumes are well defined, the limit set $F$ is a fractal and so these functionals are not directly defined.
 Since the $F_n$ approximate the limit set $F$, as $n\to \infty$, we are interested in the expectations $\E V_k(F_{n})$, $k\in\{0,\ldots,d\}$, and in particular in their limiting behaviour as $n\to\infty$.
 It turns out that some appropriate rescaling is necessary in order to see convergence, which is closely related to the Hausdorff (and Minkowski) dimension of the limit set $F$.
 Our first main result is a general formula which expresses these limits in terms of lower dimensional mutual intersections of certain parts of the construction steps $F_n$.
 Let $J_1,\ldots, J_{M^d}$ be the $M^d$ closed subcubes into which $[0,1]^d$ is divided in the first step of the construction of $F$.
-Denote by $F^j_{n}$, $j=1,\ldots,M^d$, the union of all subcubes kept in the $n$-th step, that are contained in $J_j$ (see \eqref{eq:Fj_ndef} for a formal definition). \begin{thm} Let $F$ be a fractal percolation on $[0,1]^d$ with parameters $M\in\N_{\geq 2}$ and $p\in(M^{-\min\{3,d\}},1]$.
-Let $D$ be the Hausdorff dimension of $F$ (given by~\eqref{eq:dimF}) and let $r:=1/M$.
-Then, for each $k\in\{0,\ldots,d\}$, the limit
+Denote by $F^j_{n}$, $j=1,\ldots,M^d$, the union of all subcubes kept in the $n$-th step, that are contained in $J_j$ ({see Figure~\ref{fig:Fnj} for an illustration and} \eqref{eq:Fj_ndef} for a formal definition).